 - Social Service Manager

-Criminology students who pursue concentrations in family studies or social justice are well-prepared to work as community and social service managers.
-These professionals coordinate and manage programming for nonprofit and government organizations.
+Criminology students who pursue concentrations in family studies or social justice are prepared to work as community and social service managers.
+These professionals coordinate and manage programs for nonprofit and government organizations.
 They advocate for the rights of ex-offenders through criminal justice reform and support victims and their families.

 Doctoral Degree in Criminology

-Ph.D. and other doctoral programs in criminology range from 50 to 80 credits.
-Students complete these programs in 3-7 years, depending on the pace of their coursework and dissertation scope.
-They take required classes in subjects like evidence-based crime policy and justice organizations and receive comprehensive research training, learning how to conduct studies using statistical methods, surveys, directed reading, and longitudinal data analysis techniques.
+Ph.D. and other doctoral programs in criminology usually require 50-80 credits.
+Students can complete these programs in 3-7 years, depending on their schedule and credit requirements.
+Learners take required classes in subjects like evidence-based crime policy and justice organizations.
+They also receive comprehensive research training, learning how to conduct studies using statistical methods, surveys, directed reading, and longitudinal data analysis.

 Doctoral candidates may also delve into advanced theoretical approaches, pursuing social research using feminist or environmental approaches.